sarmadjabri/SnakeGame/README.md

 https://docs.python.org
 https://github.com/dennybritz/reinforcement-learning
 https://python-machinelearning.github.io
+these are the websites I used to make this

 Anyway feel free to run it but a good thing to watch out for CPU usage.
 Thanks